 We believe in the power of language to bring together a vibrant community of volunteers

-Julie Anderson is the director of programs for the PanLex project of The Long Now Foundation, a nonprofit in San Francisco, California, USA.
-She is part of the leadership team that has built the world’s largest lexical translation database, a tool aimed at supporting linguistic diversity world-wide and helping prevent language extinction.
+Julie Anderson is a linguist, formerly of the PanLex project of The Long Now Foundation, a nonprofit in San Francisco, California, USA.
+She was part of the leadership team that has built the world’s largest lexical translation database, a tool aimed at supporting linguistic diversity world-wide and helping prevent language extinction.
 Of the 7,000 languages spoken in the world today, the PanLex Database contains data on 5,700 of them.
-Previously she administered a youth soccer nonprofit.
+In other nonprofit experience, she administered a youth soccer league for 15 years.
 A fulfilling part of both these roles has been leading the internship, volunteer, and youth employment programs, involving as many as 400 people at a time.

 Sue Ellen Wright is an Emerita Professor of German and was a member of the Kent State University Department of Modern and Classical Language Studies, where she taught computer applications for translators and German to English technical translation.
 She is a past chair of the American Translators Association (ATA) Terminology Committee and is ATA certified for German to English translation.
 She is active as a terminology trainer and consultant for companies and institutions implementing terminology management in localization environments.

 She is engaged in the national and international standards community (ASTM International and the International Organization for Standardization) and chairs the U.S. mirror committee (Technical Advisory Group) for ISO Technical Committee 37, Terminology and language and content resources.
 Together with Professor Gerhard Budin of the University of Vienna she compiled the Handbook for Terminology Management and is the author of many articles on applied terminology management in industry.
 She has served as Chair of TC 37/SC3 and as Convenor for SC3/WG1 for Data Categories.
 She was a past recipient of the Eugen Wüster Prize.